Reverend King (Nigerian pastor): Appeal

 On 26 February 2017, the Supreme Court of Nigeria unanimously upheld the previous guilty ruling of the Lagos Division of the Court of Appeal and the initial court that tried Ezeugo, along with the sentence of death by hanging, with Justice Ngwuta remarking that "the facts of the case could have been lifted from a horror film."
 Lagos State's Attorney General and Commissioner for Justice, Adeniji Kazeem, praised the final verdict.
 In 2018, Kazeem would state that clemency would be possible if Ezeugo was deserving of it.

-2019 Presidential Elections
+2019 presidential elections

 Ezeugo was alleged to have filled the nomination form and his posters were on the streets for the office of the president in the 2019 Nigerian general election under Advanced Peoples Democratic Alliance (APDA).
-Although there were campaign posters of him circulating, his candidacy was obviously false.
-In February 2021, for his birthday, the newspaper This Day published a 17-page colored advert praising the Reverend King.
+Although there were campaign posters of him circulating, his candidacy was false.
+In February 2021, for his birthday, the newspaper This Day published a 17-page colored advert praising Ezeugo.